Samundar (TV series)

-Samundar (meaning "ocean" in Urdu) is a 1983 Pakistani television serial presented by the PTV network.
-The drama serial was broadcast from the PTV Lahore center and was directed by Yawar Hayat and Qasim Jalali; Amjad Islam Amjad wrote the script.
-The drama serial is one of the most famous ones from PTV.
-It is remembered to this day due to its unique story line and star cast.
+Samundar is a 1983 Pakistani television series presented by the PTV network.
+It was broadcast from the PTV Lahore center and was directed by Yawar Hayat and Qasim Jalali; Amjad Islam Amjad wrote the script.
+The series is one of the most famous ones from PTV.
+It is remembered to this day due to its unique storyline and star cast.